 Care Coordination for Children

-Care Coordination for Children (CC4C) is a case management program offered to families with children ages birth to five who are at risk or have developmental delays or disabilities.
-The program offers resources, support, and coordination of services for the children.
-The program enables each child to develop to the best of his/her potential.
+Care Coordination for Children (CC4C) is a case management program offered to families with children ages birth to five who fall into one of the following categories:

 For more information, call 828-587-8286 or click here.